 All children in the Autumn Term will begin a weekly times tables homework.
-The Times Table homework will be set on the same day as the year groups other homework tasks.
+In year 3, this will be set and asked to be returned on the same days as their English homework.
+In years 4-6, the times tables will be set on Friday and then they will be checked the following Friday.
 Children who have not completed them will have to do so in values time (on a sheet if the times tables book is not in school).
-In some year groups these times tables might be set on 'Times Tables Rockstar'